gomorpheus/morpheus-docs/provisioning/virtual_images/virtual_images.rst

 The Virtual Image section displays a list of all images, local and synced, that are available to deploy. |morpheus| includes a rich catalog of pre-configured System Images available for every cloud type.
 User Images are automatically synced from Cloud Integrations and added to the Virtual Images section.
 Images can also be uploaded directly into |morpheus| via local file or url.
 Amazon and Azure Marketplace images can also be added to the Virtual Images Section.

+..
+IMPORTANT:: Invalid Image Settings cause provisioning failures. |morpheus| syncs in as much meta-data as possible for synced images, they still need to be properly configure to ensure successful provisioning.

+..
+WARNING:: Cloud-init is enabled by default for all Linux Images.
+If your Linux image does not have Cloud-init installed, `Cloud-init Enabled` must be unchecked before provisioning the image or it will fail immediately.

 Image Types
 -----------